High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Statistical Properties

+\begin{remark} The convergence rate of the PRAM estimator relies on the divergence rate of the adaptive robustification $\alpha$.
+If we let $\alpha$ diverge with $\zeta=\min(\frac{k-1}{k}, \frac{1}{2})$, we obtain the optimal rate of convergence as described in Theorem 3 in \cite{sun2019adaptive} for the adaptive Huber estimator with the Lasso penalty.
+While \cite{sun2019adaptive} requires a fixed divergence rate $\alpha \asymp (\frac{n}{\log p})^{1-\zeta}$, we allows $\alpha$ to diverge at a flexible range of rate as shown in Theorem \ref{Tm: est}.
+The range indicates a trade off between $\alpha$, $k$ and $\zeta$: a lower convergence rate (a smaller $\zeta$) or a higher moment of $\epsilon|\bx$ (a larger k) leads to a broader effective range of $\alpha$ for $\hat{\bb}$ to have the above non-asymptotic result.
+As we will show in the next subsection, $\alpha$ is only allowed to diverge with $\zeta <\min(\frac{k-1}{k}, \frac{1}{2})$ for establishing the oracle properties, if $\epsilon|\bx$ has at most a finite variance, i.e., $1<k\le2$, and $s$ grows with $n$. \end{remark}

-\begin{remark} The proof of Theorem \ref{Tm: est} in Appendix reveals that the estimation consistency result also holds for the local stationary points in program (\ref{eq:estimator}).
+\begin{remark} The proof of Theorem \ref{Tm: est} in Appendix B reveals that the estimation consistency result also holds for all local stationary points of the penalized objective function in (\ref{eq:estimator}) in Section \ref{sec2-1}.
 Here $\tilde{\bb}$ is a stationary point of the optimization in (\ref{eq:estimator}) if

 for all feasible $\bb$ in a neighbour of $\tilde{\bb}$.
 Note that stationary points include both the interior local maxima as well as all local and global minima.
-Hence Theorem \ref{Tm: est} guarantees that all stationary points within the ball of radius $r$ centered at $\bb^*$ have local statistical consistency at the minimax rate enjoyed by the LS-Lasso. \end{remark}
+Hence, Theorem \ref{Tm: est} guarantees that all stationary points within the ball of radius $r$ centered at $\bb^*$ have local statistical consistency at the minimax rate enjoyed by the LS-Lasso. \end{remark}